Singapore Immigration Options

 It must be noted that only S Pass holders earning a minimum monthly fixed salary of S$6,000 are eligible for dependent privileges.
 In this case, only spouse and unmarried children below 21 years of age will be eligible for the Dependant’s Pass (DP).

 Foreign Entrepreneurs and Investors

 The Entrepreneur Pass (EntrePass) is a special kind of Employment Pass that allows entrepreneurs with unique business ideas to relocate and commence operations in Singapore.
 The program was first introduced in 2004 to spur entrepreneurship in the city state.

-The minimum shareholding of 30% and a minimum paid-up capital of S$50,000 is a prerequisite for approval.
 Applications can be made within six months of Singapore company incorporation.

 In order to ensure their continued contribution and value creation to the local economy, the renewal criteria is also tightened and made progressive.
 Each newly issued and renewed EntrePasses will be valid for a period of up to one year.